willj-dev/willj-dev.github.io/content/pages/millennial-utopia/a-millennial-utopia.rst

 ------------------------
 title: A Millennial Utopia
+blurb: >
+  Our "ideal" vision of a society which guarantees the MSC, if one was to suddenly appear on Earth in 2021.
 ------------------------

 Introduction
 *************************************************

-`The Millennial Social Code`_ (MSC) defines a set of rights which we believe are possible to guarantee equally to every individual in a contemporary human society.
+The `Millennial Social Code`_ (MSC) defines a set of rights which we believe are possible to guarantee equally to every individual in a contemporary human society.
 It is taken to be self-evident that in 2021, human society is divided between nations whose governments are each, to some degree or another, corrupt: they willfully or negligently allow some of their citizens to benefit from the exploitation of other people.
 This exploitation is an active part of contemporary human society all over the world, but it has also been a constant presence for as long as we have been keeping historical records.
 Some particularly egregious examples still exert an influence on modern society even after hundreds of years.
 This happens when sufficiently dedicated evildoers conspire to maintain exploitative social systems that work in their benefit, and society as a whole is unable or unwilling to stop it.

 The source of this corruption is always the unreasonable influence of a small number of individuals who accumulate a vastly unequal proportion of humanity's wealth by manipulating the social and economic system to their own advantage.
 These individuals will be referred to here as plutocrats, after the concept of a plutocracy: a system of government controlled by the wealthy.
 They have been part of human society since the invention of private property, and plutocrats in today's globe-spanning, consumer-capitalist, high-technology societies can be found in many positions (not necessarily national government) but they all have one thing in common: they each control a shockingly vast proportion of the total wealth generated over millennia of human economic activity.